An agent that adapts to you

 • Capabilities (file upload, notifications, settings panels) are candidates for upstreaming so the next install inherits them.

-• Presentation (your theme, layout, fonts) lives only on your volume and stays yours.
+• Presentation (your theme, layout, fonts) stays on your volume and remains yours.

-• /recover resets the shell when the agent paints itself into a corner.
+• /recover is a separate recovery page that brings the instance back when the agent paints itself into a corner.

 • Source on GitHub; deploys in about three minutes.